datawire/ambassador-docs/topics/running/ambassador-with-gke.md

-# Install with Google Kubernetes Engine (GKE) Ingress
+# Edge Stack with GKE

 Google offers a [L7 load balancer](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) to leverage network services such as managed SSL certificates, SSL offloading or the Google content delivery network.